First 10 Things to Configure in Your Home Assistant

 -

 Organize Your Dashboard Spend time organizing your dashboard with cards tailored for your most used devices for easy access.
-Customize the layout to match your daily routines and preferences so controlling your home becomes intuitive and seamless.
+Customize the layout to match your daily routines and preferences so controlling your home becomes intuitive and smooth.

 Why Does Configuring These First 10 Things Matter?